aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 * **A Backend Project** created with Serverless Application Model (SAM) to create an API backend for matchmaking requests (`GameServiceAPI`)
 * **Fleet deployment automation** leveraging AWS CloudFormation to deploy all GameLift resources (`FleetDeployment`)
 * **A build folder for the server build** which includes a set of pre-required files for configuration and where you will build your Linux server build from Unity (`LinuxServerBuild`)
+* **An additional C++ version of the game server and client** that replace the Unity server and client of the example but make use of all the same backend functionalities. (`CppServerAndClient`)

 # Architecture Diagrams